-C13 Appl lication Fee
+C13 Application Fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-Yes No

 Does your institution have an application fee?
+Yes X No Amount of application fe \$50 Yes No Can it be waived for applicants with financial need?
 X

-Amount of application fe \$50
+If you have an application fee and an on-line application option, please indicate policy for students

+ii you have an application lee and an on-line appli cation option, pie sase maicate pon

+X Same fee

+Free Reduced

 Yes No

-Can it be waived for applicants with financial need?
-X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

-Х Same fee

-Free

-Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be waived for applicants with financial need? Х

-Yes No Х

 C14 Application closing date

+Yes No

-Does your institution have an application closing date?
+Does your institution have an application closing X

-Yes No Х